cazdlt/pyisim/README.md

 ## TODO
 *in priority order*
+1. Add DN Lookup to Person entities
-1. Add operations to services
+2. Add operations to services
     -   DN Lookup
     -   Add
     -   Modify
     -   Delete
     -   Test connection
-2. Correctly implement embedded attribute search
 3. Add some complex use cases to the documentation
 4. Consider using dictionaries as search filters
-5. Use SOAP for all Person operations